jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_3_Intro_to_RNAseq.md

 ## How do we do RNA-seq?

-There are many flavors of RNA-seq these days: mRNA-seq, total RNA-seq, single cell RNA-seq, small RNA-seq, low-input RNA-seq, etc. Each accompanied by their own specific protocols.
+There are many flavors of RNA-seq these days: mRNA-seq, strand specific RNA-seq, total RNA-seq, single cell RNA-seq, small RNA-seq, low-input RNA-seq, etc. Each accompanied by their own specific protocols.

 In general, there are common attributes to all...